Portfolio manager’s Letter September 2004

 If further excess correction is necessary, then let’s get on with it, and get it over with, because we all know that at the end of the long painful road down is the end of the rainbow.
 With the pot of gold being a market that morphs Mr. Warren Buffett back into an over-sexed teenager.
 The market, in short, where we can take five to ten of our twenty punches and go to the movies for fifteen years.

 But as much as I would like to believe that the correction has begun, there are a couple of things that bother me.
 Specifically there is all this bad news.
 Good bear markets do not start with bad news — they start when the news is good and everyone is happy, and end when the news is really bad.
 Sentiment indicators in August were at levels that we are more likely to see at short-term bottoms.

 Some value oriented mutual funds are sitting on large cash positions, and my guess is that hedge funds not only are sitting on cash but, also have big short positions.
 These are conditions that we are not likely to see as the market is teetering on the edge of the cliff.
 So, Jeremy Grantham said in April “Lord make me prudent, but not yet”.

-Investor sentiment has become so bearish that it tends to make me, as investment manager, more optimistic about the rest of this year.
+Investor sentiment has become so bearish that it tends to make me more optimistic about the rest of this year.
 I think it still possible that 2004 will turn out to be an up year, particularly if Georgie Bush is able to rally and beat out those nasty old, capital-gains-tax raising Democrats.
-None of this changes my, as investment manager, long term view.
-And whether the bear appears before or not till after the election, it is not at all clear to me, as investment manager, why anyone would want to be president for the next three or four years.
+None of this changes my long term view.
+And whether the bear appears before or not till after the election, it is not at all clear to me why anyone would want to be president for the next three or four years.